SiriOlim/Listify/README.md

 # Listify

-(1) If you don’t already have a free Azure dev account, go set that up now
+(1) Set up a free Azure dev account

 (2) Set up a public repo on GitHub